taunoe/s6rmlaud/README.md

 # Sõrmlaud

+I had one old and cheap keyboard with missing keys.
+So I take it apart and found this controller PCB board.
+The board pads were coated with graphite.
+I removed it and soldered wires on it.

 The USB keyboard PCB has 8 row (R0 - R7 ) and 18 column pins (C0 - C17).

 ![Front PCB image](img/front.jpg)